Paris Buns

 Van Morrison - Cleaning Windows

-Known for their distinct topping of crystalised sugar, called pearl sugar or nib sugar, they have, sadly, been a little forgotten through the mists of time, maybe the popularity of scones has edged them out of the limelight a little, who knows.
+Known for their distinct topping of crystallised sugar, called pearl sugar or nib sugar, they have, sadly, been a little forgotten through the mists of time.
+Maybe the popularity of scones has edged them out of the limelight a little, who knows.

 close up of a paris bun